-The more you wear your Hermes jewellery, the less care it needs !
-This may seem paradoxical, but wearing it on a regular basis slows the natural tarnishing process, on both gold and silver.
-With time, your jewellery will gain a unique patina, the signature of your shared history.
+The more you wear your Hermes jewelry, the less maintenance is required.
+This may seem paradoxical, however, regular use slows the natural tarnishing process inherit of both gold and silver metals.
+Your jewelry will gain a unique patina over time - and will become the signature of your shared history.

 Avoid unpleasant encounters

-Although it is highly resistant, precious metals and naturel stones are sensitive to their environment.
+Although highly resistant, precious metals and natural stones are sensitive to their environment.

-Beware of shocks, which cause marks and scratches of varying depth.
-Similarly, several pieces of jewellery worn or stored in contact with each other may scratch or catch one another.
+Beware of shocks, as they will cause marks and scratches of varying depth.
+Similarly, several pieces of jewelry worn or stored in contact with each other may scratch or catch one another.

-Finally, to slow down the natural oxidation effect, avoid exposing your jewellery to moisture, intense heat, and contrasts in temperature.
-Make it a habit to remove your jewellery before washing your hands, and for example before a sauna or steam room session.
+Finally, to slow down the natural oxidation effect, avoid exposing your jewelry to moisture, intense heat, and extreme temperatures.

 Protect it from harmful products

 Cosmetic products can alter certain organic materials such as pearls or porous stones.
-This is why we advise you to wait about ten minutes after applying cosmetics and perfumes before putting your jewellery on.
+We recommend waiting about ten minutes from the application of cosmetics and perfumes before proceeding to put your jewelry on.

-To preserve the appearance of your jewellery, protect it from corrosive and chemical products such as salt water and bleach.
+To preserve the appearance of your jewelry, protect it from corrosive and chemical products, such as salt, water or bleach.

-If it does come into contact with one of these products, carefully rinse your jewellery with clear water and dry it with a soft cloth.
+If it does come into contact with one of these products, carefully rinse your jewelry with clear water and dry it with a soft cloth.

 Give it the right conditions to make it last

-The exception to this rule is jewellery with pearls: the organic material of the pearls requires a certain amount of moisture to conserve its full beauty.
-Jewellery with pearls must therefore be stored in a place with a humid atmosphere (bathroom), or next to a glass of water filled regularly.
+The exception to this rule is jewelry with pearls – pearls are made of an organic material and require a level of moisture to conserve their full beauty.
+Jewelry with pearls should be stored in a humid atmosphere, ie. a bathroom, or stored next to a glass of water filled regularly.

-For your own benefit, we recommend that you come to have your jewellery checked in store once a year.
+It is beneficial to have your jewelry checked in store once a year.